gravity182/homeserver/Installation.md

 See the official docs at <https://kometa.wiki>.

-Any `.yaml` files you put in `files/kometa` (the file hierarchy should be flat) will be dynamically loaded into the config directory inside the container and used by Kometa if they follow proper name conventions.
+Any `.yaml` files you put in the directory `files/kometa` will be dynamically loaded into the config directory inside the container and used by Kometa if they follow proper name conventions.
+Note the file hierarchy should be flat.
-These files are Helm template files, so you can reference any value as you would do normally in a template.
+These files are Helm template files, so you can reference any Helm value as you would do normally in a template.

 I provided some sensible default configuration files at `files/kometa/default`.
-You can either copy them to `files/kometa` and tune them to your liking or create your own config files from scratch (see the official [Kometa wiki](https://kometa.wiki) on this topic).
+They are not enabled by default.
+You can either copy them to `files/kometa` and tune them to your liking or create your own config files from scratch (see the official [Kometa wiki](https://kometa.wiki)).

 Make sure to actually put a config file named `config.yaml` into `files/kometa`, otherwise Kometa won't be working.